torstenboettjer/sandbox/README.md

 ### Setup a common toolset with home-manager

 The [Home Manager](https://nix-community.github.io/home-manager/) is a Nix-powered tool for the definition of user environment settings and applications on a linux system.
-Sharing the configurations through git makes it easy to deploy and maintain a consistent toolsets accross users.
+Sharing the configurations through git makes it easy to deploy and maintain a common toolset for system administrators and operation engineers.
 Adding the home-manager with a common configuration is simplified using the nix-shell that allows temporarily load and use packages.

 ```sh
 nix-shell -p gh --run "gh auth login"